Anal Cancer: Frequently Asked Questions

 in those who have anal sex.

-What are the risk factors for anal cancer?
+Who is at risk for anal cancer?

 These are called risk factors.
 Here are some things that may increase your risk for